httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 the ORIGIN frame {{?RFC8336}} to indicate that not all covered origins will be served.

+Certificates supplied by clients MUST NOT be considered by servers when processing a request unless the client explicitly authorizes their use.
+Clients MAY send `USE_CERTIFICATE` frame with the `UNSOLICITED` flag set to indicate that an available certificate should be considered on a new request.

 ~~~ drawing
 Client                                      Server
    <------------------ (stream 0) CERTIFICATE --